-Our physiotherapists emphasise treating the whole person rather than just “the condition” We have vast experience in treating patients with a wide variety of problems and we use this experience and expertise to plan the very best treatment for you!
+Our physiotherapy team emphasise treating the whole person rather than just “the condition” We have vast experience in treating patients with a wide variety of problems and we use this experience and expertise to plan the very best treatment for you!

 Therefore depending on your specific needs, you can expect one or more the following treatment options.
-As a general rule, we will use a combination of hands-on and hands-off treatment options to ensure that we are doing everything we can to get you better as soon as possible.
+As a general rule, we will use a combination of hands-on and hands-off physiotherapy treatments options to ensure that we are doing everything we can to get you better as soon as possible.

 Soft Tissue Massage

 This is the application of touch and force to the soft tissues in the body such as muscles, tendons and ligaments.
 There are many different massage techniques that we use with our patients.
 Your condition may require massage for lymphatic drainage increasing muscle pliability and range, removal of scar tissue or to release muscular trigger points.